 Short Biography and Skills

 Hannah has a thorough knowledge of Mac computer systems.
-She is skilled in Photoshop, Illustrator, Premiere Pro, After Effects, Final Cut Pro, Flash, HTML, CSS, Microsoft Word, PowerPoint, Excel, and Keynote.
-She is also proficient with DSLR cameras and currently uses the Canon 5D Mark III for both photography and videography.
-Hannah also recently gained valuable experience using the Canon C100 Mark I while shooting a documentary, Echoes of an Ensemble: The Alexander String Quartet, for two weeks in Poland in collaboration with the DocFilm Institute.
+She is skilled in Photoshop, Illustrator, Premiere Pro, After Effects, Mocha AE, Cinema 4D Lite, Maya, Da Vinci Resolve, Dragon Frame Stop Motion, HTML, CSS, Microsoft Office, Keynote.
+She is also proficient with DSLR cameras and currently uses the Canon 5D Mark IV for both photography and videography.
+Hannah also gained valuable experience using the Canon C100 Mark I while shooting a documentary, Echoes of an Ensemble: The Alexander String Quartet, for two weeks in Poland in collaboration with the DocFilm Institute.

 Besides influences from my past experiences, I have found that film history greatly influences me as an artist and has allowed me to make more informed decisions.
 I discovered film styles that particularly resonate with me today from my studies of film history, German Expressionism and the blending between Italian Neorealism and Art Cinema (more specifically films by Federico Fellini).
 What fascinates me about German Expressionism, a highly stylistic film movement, is the way in which the mise-en-scène highlights the significance of the mind in relation to reality.
 This was also an idea that was cultivated in many of Federico Fellini’s films, the idea that dreams and imagination are a significant part of life, not necessarily having a definitive line between the two.
 In most of my films I use the story, production design, animation and effects to question this relation between reality and the imagination, which I intend to explore further.